 Early or Late Surrender

-Surrender is allowed only in some versions of blackjack but usually, the option appears after the dealer checks for blackjack.
-It is referred to as “Late Surrender” and can be found in many American blackjack games.
-In certain variations, however, players are allowed to surrender their hands even before the dealer peeks at the hole card and this option is called Early Surrender.
-This variation of the rule is, of course, more favorable to the player but is rarely offered by casinos.
+Surrender is available only in select blackjack versions and, most commonly, after the dealer checks for blackjack.
+This option, known as “Late Surrender,” is found in many American games.
+In some variations, players may surrender even before the dealer peeks at the hole card; this is called Early Surrender.
+Early Surrender is more favorable to the player but is seldom offered.

 Blackjack Pays 6:5 or 1:1

-The standard payout for player blackjack is 3:2 or 1.5 times the bet size.
-Sometimes, casinos pay out less in order to increase their house edge.
-Often, they pay 6:5 or 1:1 (even money) and players should avoid such games if possible.
-For instance, if a player bets $1.00 and gets blackjack in a 3:2 game, he receives $1.50 plus his original bet, while in a 6:5 game, he would be paid $1.20.
-If the payout is even, then the profit will be $1.00.
+The standard payout for a player blackjack is 3:2, or 1.5 times the bet.
+Some casinos reduce this payout to increase their house edge, offering 6:5 or even 1:1 (even money).
+Players should avoid such games when possible.
+For example, a $1.00 blackjack would pay $1.50 in a 3:2 game but only $1.20 in a 6:5 game.
+At even money, the profit would be just $1.00.

 5/7/10 Card Charlie

-Still, the 5-Card Charlie favors the player and reduces the house edge.
-Players should know, however, that the odds of getting 5 cards without busting are approximately 50 to 1.
-The 6/7/8/9/10 Charlie occasions are even less likely to occur.
+A 5-Card Charlie benefits the player and reduces the house edge, but the odds of drawing five cards without busting are roughly 50 to 1.
+Achieving a 6-, 7-, 8-, 9-, or 10-Card Charlie is even less likely.

 Common Side Bets